-Amaranth has almost no uses besides being a harvest vegetable crop.
+The Amaranth has almost no uses besides being a harvested vegetable crop.
 The Amaranth seeds cost 70 gold and take a full 7 days to grow.
 They have a relatively good selling base price of 150 gold and make a good choice if you’re looking to add some color to your fields.

 Another vegetable crop, Yams rank fairly low on our list of Stardew Valley best fall crop.
 Yam seeds can be bought from Pierre for 60 gold.
 There is also a 3% chance of the seed being dropped by Duggies.
 Yam seeds take a full 10 days to grow which is a relatively long time.

 Beet seeds are not obtainable at first and you need to do a series of tasks to get to the Desert to buy the seeds.
 Beets are a vegetable crop, and they mature in 6 days.
-Beets seeds cost 20 gold and sell for the base price of 100 gold, helping you make a neat profit.
+Beet seeds cost 20 gold and sell for the base price of 100 gold, helping you make a neat profit.

 This vegetable crop is kind of useful for other things too.
 They are one of Evelyn’s favorite gifts and can help you boost her favorability.
 You will also need a large number of Beets to complete a series of events that will unlock an important building, the Casino.
 This makes planting a few Beets seeds a fairly good option either for gold or other uses.

-Artichoke seeds take 8 days to become harvest ready.
+Artichoke seeds take 8 days to become harvest-ready.
 The seeds cost 30 gold which isn’t very high.
-It is a single harvest crop and has a base selling price of 160 gold.
+It is a single-harvest crop and has a base selling price of 160 gold.
 However, artichoke isn’t usable in any bundles.

-Grapes rank highly on our list of Stardew Valley best fall crops.
-It is a fruit that is a standard crop in the fall and a forage-able item in the summer.
+The Grapes rank highly on our list of Stardew Valley best fall crops.
+It is a fruit that is a standard crop in the fall and a forageable item in the summer.
 Grapes can be bought for a very low cost of 60 gold and have a selling base price of 80 gold.
 Overall, a single grape crop can earn you a hefty 420 gold when you sell it at its base value, without any added bonuses or fertilizers.

 Grapes can be gifted to Vincent and are one of his favorite gifts.
 Furthermore, grapes can be harvested multiple times.
 So save up your gold and invest it all in grapes for seven rounds worth of harvests, and you’ll definitely be rich in no time.

 Additionally, a pumpkin is also a quest item you might want to consider planting.
-Pumpkins are also the favorite gifts of Abigail, Krobus and Willy, making it an incredibly useful crop to plant in the fall.
+Pumpkins are also the favorite gifts of Abigail, Krobus, and Willy, making it an incredibly useful crop to plant in the fall.

 These small, red berries are arguably Starfall Valley’s best fall crops.
 If lots of gold is what you’re into, this is the crop for you, especially if you’re not totally into farming and want a crop that’s low maintenance.

 Cranberry seeds cost 240 gold per seed and take 7 days to grow.
 They can give you 5 full harvests every season, making them an incredibly fruitful crop.
 1 cranberry can be sold for 75 gold each and you can get 2 to 3 cranberries from each plant.
 Cranberries are really simple to grow and can be used in 4 cooking recipes, giving them a variety of uses.

-Sweet Gem Berry
+1. Sweet Gem Berry

-Unfortunately, Sweet Gem Berry grows from Rare Seeds which can only be bought from the Travelling Cart during Spring and Summer, who only holds a limited amount.
+Unfortunately, Sweet Gem Berry grows from Rare Seeds which can only be bought from the Travelling Cart during Spring and Summer, which only holds a limited amount.
 Each Rare Seed can be bought for 1000 gold, earning a profit of 2000 gold when sold.